MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

 ## Import Kora Files

 Kora's files are hosted as a repository (repo) on GitHub.
-This guide relies on tools for directing your server to reach out to the GitHub URL and download the repository straight to the server.
+This guide relies on tools for directing your server to reach out to the GitHub URL and download the repo straight to the server.
 If you prefer to use another way to grab the GitHub repo and upload it to your server, feel free to do so.
 Make sure the files end up located in the same place as where this guide describes.

 1. In your Terminal, change your prompt directory to the one which contains your server's directory that is set up as the one accessible via your server's IP address or URL.
 In the case of a default DigitalOcean droplet, the publicly-accessible directory is `/var/www/html`, so in this case the prompt should be moved to the directory `/var/www`.
-So, from the default prompt location after connecting, use:
+Thus, from the default prompt location after connecting, use:

         cd /var/www